Faithlife/styled-ui/catalog/text-input/autocomplete.md

 ### Migration guide from V1 to v2:

+* Change the import to `text-input-v2` (see below)
-The dedicated stylesheets are not required for v2.
+* The dedicated CSS import is not required for v2.
 Delete the typeahead and boostrap CSS imports when upgrading.
+* `options` now requires an array of objects instead of strings
+* `multiple` should be changed to `isMulti` enable the tags input

 ```
 import { Select } from '@faithlife/styled-ui/dist/text-input-v2';